kennywall/import-test/_posts/2010-11-28-3d-printing-and-manufacturing.md

 domain: apievangelist.com
 image: http://cdn.venturebeat.com/wp-content/uploads/2008/07/shapeways_logo.png
 ---
-{% include JB/setup %}<p>As the Mimeo Connect Cloud Print API Evangelist, I get asked why I would be an evangelist for technology in a dying industry.
+{% include JB/setup %}As the Mimeo Connect Cloud Print API Evangelist, I get asked why I would be an evangelist for technology in a dying industry.
 Print and Publishing.
 My primary argument is: Through new technology such as cloud computing, social media, and mobile the print and publishing industry will be redefined.
 We won't even recognize it as the old beast.
 One example of this is Shapeways.
 Shapeways turns 3D designs and drawings to tangible products through 3D printing.